Class A versus Class B CDL: What’s the Difference?

 Class A Versus Class B CDL: What’s the Difference?

-When choosing which CDL to pursue it can be helpful to know the difference in training, knowledge and vehicle specifications required for each class of CDL.
-This often begins with deciding the kind of vehicle you wish to drive, which is an important decision that may determine which commercial driver’s license (CDL) you may want to train for.
+When choosing which CDL to pursue training for, it can be helpful to know the difference in training, knowledge and vehicle specifications required for each class of CDL.
+This often begins with considering the kind of vehicles you wish to learn how to drive.
+This may be an important decision that can help determine which commercial driver’s license (CDL) you may want to train for.

 There are three kinds of CDL: